dtzar/blog/K8sIngressDNS/readme.md

 # K8s Ingress Controller on Azure with Public DNS label

 Learn how to setup an nginx ingress controller on Azure which will have an attached K8s service with public IP address and a DNS label.
-The DNS label is not required to deploy an ingress controller, but is a new feature in K8s 1.9 [see this PR if desired](), enables traffic manager to manage traffic in front of your cluster endpoint, and have persistence in case the IP address changes.
-Traffic manager is incredibly useful if you have more than one K8s cluster for performance (i.e. around the world with federation), fault tolerance, and enables a great way to migrate to a new cluster with little to no downtime.
+The DNS label is not required to deploy an ingress controller, but is a new feature in K8s 1.9 [(see this PR if desired)](https://github.com/kubernetes/kubernetes/pull/47849), enables traffic manager to manage traffic in front of your cluster endpoint, and have persistence in case the IP address changes.

 Prerequisites: